At 25 years old, J.K. Rowling sat on a train looking out a window when an idea popped into her head:

 I sat alone at my desk, talking quietly into the microphone; praying that I could capture a story that would feel.
 An experience that could provide a tangible emotion for someone to connect with.

 28 years into my life and I had never felt more proud.
-Creating that podcast is an experience I will cherish for the rest of my life.
+Working on that podcast is an experience I will cherish for the rest of my life.
 (Inside the Minds Eye w/ Lucien Smith)

 Two weeks ago I published an essay.
 A story about sharing in an AA meeting.
 (Thanks for Letting Me Share)